gehuhaldwani/techgeeks/src/content/posts/2025-08-23-sih-internal-hackathon-2025.md

 👉 Fill the form here: [https://forms.gle/NDJmFbdCZYvWa4S5A](https://forms.gle/NDJmFbdCZYvWa4S5A)

-💬 “Hackathons aren’t just about coding… they’re about creating impact!”
+💬 "Hackathons aren't just about coding… they're about creating impact!"

-Bring your ideas, form your dream team, and get ready to innovate like never before. 🚀
+Bring your ideas, form your dream team, and get ready to innovate like never before.🚀